 - Everyone would wash their face in clean water with an apple in it.
-Some money would be put in the apple and that would bring good health and money throughout the whole next year.
+Some money would be put into the apple, and that would bring good health and money throughout the whole next year.

 - Children would go out first thing in the morning to congratulate everyone on the New Year.

-- There was a belief that everyone who travels on New Year’s Day will travel throughout the whole year.
+- There was a belief that everyone who travels on New Year’s Day would travel throughout the whole year.

 - There was an old belief that if a man visits your house first, it brings happiness.
 On the other hand, if a woman comes, this brings bad luck.
 It’s a pretty sexist custom, to say the least.

 - Also, people used to bake feathers into cakes.
 It was believed that the owner of the first feather to burn would be the first to die.
 BONKERS.